OctopusDeploy/docs/src/pages/docs/getting-started/first-deployment/legacy-guide/define-the-deployment-process.md

 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
 modDate: 2023-01-01
-title: Defining the deployment process
+title: Defining the deployment process in Octopus
+navTitle: Defining the deployment process
 description: Step by step guide on how to define a deployment process in Octopus Deploy
 navOrder: 30
 hideInThisSection: true